FAQ

 Direct answer

-All four societies — IREO Grand Arch, M3M Heights, Emaar Digi Homes, and Conscient Elevate — operate with multi-layer perimeter security: boom barriers, biometric or RFID entry for residents, visitor registration with photo ID at the gate, and CCTV coverage of common areas and parking.
-Society-level security incidents in this cluster are rare and the RWAs publish monthly security reports.
+All four societies — IREO Grand Arch, M3M Heights, Emaar Digi Homes, and Conscient Elevate — operate with multi-layer perimeter security: boom barriers, biometric or RFID entry for residents, visitor registration with government-issued photo ID at the gate, and CCTV coverage of common areas and all parking structures.
+IREO Grand Arch (Sector 58) has the highest CCTV density of the four and a particularly tall perimeter fence; residents we work with describe it as closer to a Japanese high-rise in terms of controlled access.
+M3M Heights (Sector 65) uses smartcard tower access with ANPR cameras on parking barriers.
+Emaar Digi Homes (Sector 62) runs MyGate, so residents pre-approve every delivery and visitor from their phone before the gate lets them in.

-Air quality is the practical quality-of-life concern.
-Gurugram's AQI typically runs 100–180 from October–November and can spike above 250 during stubble-burning season (November).
-Most expat families run HEPA air purifiers in bedrooms (1–2 units).
-Emaar Digi Homes has filtered fresh-air ventilation in common areas by virtue of its GRIHA 4-star build standard.
-IREO Grand Arch has enclosed lobby areas that help during peak pollution days.
+Air quality is the practical quality-of-life concern most expats underestimate before arriving.
+Gurugram's AQI typically runs 100–180 from October–November and spikes above 300 during stubble-burning season (November).
+According to IQAir's 2025 world city rankings, Gurugram's annual average PM2.5 was 74.6 µg/m³ — roughly 15 times the WHO annual guideline of 5 µg/m³.
+Most expat families on GCER run 1–2 HEPA air purifiers in bedrooms.
+Emaar Digi Homes has filtered fresh-air ventilation in common areas (GRIHA 4-star build standard).
+IREO Grand Arch has enclosed lobby areas that buffer peak pollution days.
+For reference: November is the worst month; April–June and September are the cleanest.

 Emergency services access: Medanta – The Medicity is 12–15 minutes from IREO Grand Arch; Fortis Memorial Research Institute is 10–12 minutes from M3M Heights.
-Both societies accept international health insurance directly with cashless admission processes.
-A Gurugram emergency number reference card (police 100, ambulance 108, fire 101) is available on the society notice boards.
+Both hospitals accept international health insurance directly with cashless admission processes for major corporate policies.
+Save 112 — India's unified emergency response number (routes to police, ambulance, and fire services).
+Keep your full society address and a nearby landmark saved in your phone so you can communicate it quickly.

 Related questions